Applications and Admissions

 Who should I get reference letters from?

+You must have three letters of recommendation from those familiar with your potential for investigative research and academic record.
 The best letters of reference are those that come from established scientists with personal knowledge of your laboratory experience, such as research mentors at your own institution or elsewhere.
 Letters from faculty who have taught you in laboratory courses or in advanced biology courses are also very helpful.

 Do I need to select a faculty advisor during the application/admissions process?